arkona-technologies/telemetry-template/README.md

 ## Overview

-`telemetry-template` is a containerized software package for monitoring multiple Arkona Technologies BLADE//runner processors.
+`Telemetry-template` is a containerized software package for monitoring multiple Arkona Technologies BLADE//runner processors.
 This repository provides a Docker Compose setup to conveniently deploy the telemetry service, InfluxDB, and Grafana.
 The Docker Compose file provisions both the database and Grafana installation, eliminating the need for additional configuration.

 **If you, for somewhat reason, want an even simpler setup with influxdb 1.8, switch to "main" branch**